pepemont/horecapture/README.md

 This is the javascript sourcecode.

-A beta SDK package has been released (https://github.com/pepemont/horecapture/releases/).
+A beta SPK package has been released (https://github.com/pepemont/horecapture/releases/).

 FEATURES :